Control plane scaling

 Ensure that you have a robust backup strategy in place before proceeding.

-Regularly create and verify snapshots of your Nomad state, as these will be invaluable for quick recovery if needed during the scaling process.
+Create and verify snapshots of your Nomad Enterprise state, as this is invaluable for reliable recovery if needed during the scaling process.